nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   5 = You engage in extremely vigorous exercise or have an extremely physically demanding job.

-Please input your details in the following format: info g/GENDER a/AGE h/HEIGHT o/ORIGINAL_WEIGHT c/CURRENT_WEIGHT t/TARGET_WEIGHT l/ACTIVITY_LEVEL
+Please input your details in the following format: info g/GENDER a/AGE h/HEIGHT o/ORIGINAL_WEIGHT c/CURRENT_WEIGHT t/TARGET_WEIGHT f/FITNESS_LEVEL
-  Example: info g/F a/21 h/165 o/65 c/65 t/55 l/2
+  Example: info g/F a/21 h/165 o/65 c/65 t/55 f/2
 ```

-#### Entering user information : `info`
+#### Entering user information: `info`

 Stores the user's personal information into DietBook during the initial setup.

-Format: `info g/GENDER a/AGE h/HEIGHT o/ORIGINAL_WEIGHT c/CURRENT_WEIGHT t/TARGET_WEIGHT l/ACTIVITY_LEVEL`
+Format: `info g/GENDER a/AGE h/HEIGHT o/ORIGINAL_WEIGHT c/CURRENT_WEIGHT t/TARGET_WEIGHT f/FITNESS_LEVEL`

 * This command is **only used when setting up DietBook for the first time**.
-Any subsequent editing of user information can be done using the [editinfo](#Editing user information: `editinfo`) command.
+Any subsequent editing of user information can be done using the [editinfo](#editing-user-information-editinfo) command.
 * The gender must be either **`M` for male, `F` for female or `O` for others**.
-* The age must be a positive integer **from 0 to 150, inclusive**.
+* The age must be a positive **integer from 0 to 150, inclusive**.
-* The height in cm must be a positive integer **from 1 to 300, inclusive**.
+* The height in cm must be a positive **integer from 1 to 300, inclusive**.
-* The original, current and target weight in kg must be a positive integer ***from 1 to 500, inclusive**.
+* The original, current and target weight in kg must be a positive **integer from 1 to 500, inclusive**.
-* The activity level must be a positive integer **from 1 to 5, inclusive**.
+* The fitness level must be a positive **integer from 1 to 5, inclusive**.
   * 1 = You hardly engage in any exercise or have a job that requires little to no physical activity.
   * 2 = You engage in some form of light exercise or have a job that requires some physical activity.
   * 3 = You engage in moderate amount of exercise or have a job that requires moderate physical activity.